brandon-eastcode/balancer-v2-monorepo/DeplomentReadMe.md

 ## Deploying

-The list is currently in the order they should be deployed.
+The following are the smart contracts for the balancer, listed in the order they should be deployed, along with the params for each of their constructors.

 ### Authorizer

+This will control all authorized users for the vault and factories

 Compile version 0.7.6
 constructor (address Admin)

 ### Vault

+This contract will hold all the tokens staked in pools.

 Compile version 0.7.6
 constructor (address Authorizer, address WETH, uint256 PauseWindowDuration, uint256 BufferPeriodDuration)
-\*\* note: Make sure to Enable optimization
+\*\* note: Make sure to Enable optimization (It's a checkbox in the compiler options)

 ### StablePoolFactory

+These are all factories to make staking pools

 Compile version 0.7.6
 constructor (address Vault)